 - If you are 65 or older, use alprazolam oral solution with care.
 You could have more side effects.

-- If you have been taking this medicine on a regular basis and you stop it all of a sudden, you may have signs of withdrawal.
+- If you have been taking alprazolam oral solution on a regular basis and you stop it all of a sudden, you may have signs of withdrawal.
+This includes seizures.
 Do not stop taking alprazolam oral solution all of a sudden without calling your doctor.
 Tell your doctor if you have any bad effects.

 How is this medicine (Alprazolam Oral Solution) best taken?